Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 The best budget POS for UK restaurants is often Square's free tier, which offers the strongest value among budget POS systems.
 It includes restaurant-specific features like table layouts, coursing, and modifier management that competitors charge £50+ monthly to access.

-With average costs established, here's what separates good cheap restaurant POS system choices from costly mistakes.
+With average costs established, here's what separates good budget choices from costly mistakes.

 Here's what nobody tells you about budget POS systems: if you're only looking at upfront costs you'll always lose to competitors who invest in the right tools.
 A £29 card reader that crashes during Saturday rush costs more than a £150 cheap restaurant POS system that never fails.

-Some features justify moving beyond free tiers of your budget POS use:
+Some features justify moving beyond the free tiers:

 - Inventory management: Tracks food costs automatically